Introduction to Split-Flap Displays

 My parents used to take me to a restaurant about 16km from our home that had a split flap clock and I and my younger brother were mesmerized watching the clock, especially when the hour would change and more flaps would flip over all at once.

 The popularity of these split-flap display boards soon became so great that they were installed in train stations and airports across the globe.
+Split-flap display boards are often installed near doors to provide real-time updates to travelers as they enter or exit, making information easily accessible.
 The clacking sound of the boards is familiar to multiple generations of travelers, who associate it with their favorite travel memories.
+One notable example is the iconic split-flap board at New York’s Penn Station, which became a beloved symbol for commuters and tourists alike.

 Split-Flap Display Board Evolution

-While there are still some vintage split-flap display boards running today, they have been largely superseded by modern digital display signage using TV screens and computer monitors because of the cost of maintaining the electromechanical displays and the greater flexibility of modern digital signage.
+While there are still some vintage split-flap display boards running today, they have been largely superseded by modern split-flap display alternatives using TV screens and computer monitors because of the cost of maintaining the electromechanical displays and the greater flexibility of modern digital signage.

 There are a few companies selling new electromechanical split-flap displays, but each display costs many thousands of dollars, starting at $15,000+.
 This cost is understandable as there are over 10,000 moving parts.

-Our company’s innovation is to bring the nostalgic charm of split-flap display boards’ history to modern TV screens.
+Our company’s innovation is to bring the nostalgic charm of digital split-flap displays history to modern TV screens.